 FASTTRACK TOTAL KNEE REPLACEMENT SURGERY

-Knee pain caused by arthritis can severely affect your ability to lead a full and active life.
-Total knee replacement is a procedure to replace the diseased (arthritic) parts of the joint with artificial joint components (usually the surfaces of the ends of the bones).
+Knee pain caused can determine by the different symptoms like a continuous ache, sharp pain in use, discomfort and each person experience varies in this.
+In some cases, knee pain appears by mechanical errors like the weak thigh, hip muscles and may be incorrect foot posture, in these cases small time use of knee braces and regular physiotherapy is enough to recover.
+The pain caused by arthritis is severe and it affects your daily active life.
+Total or partial knee replacement is a procedure to replace the diseased (arthritic) parts of the joint with artificial joint components (usually the surfaces of the ends of the bones).
 Artificial knee replacement surgery is becoming an increasingly common way of treating the condition in older people.

-The main reason for replacing any arthritic joint with an artificial joint is to stop the bones from rubbing against each other and causing pain.
+Simply knee replacement surgery involves in inserting metal alloy plastic ceramic prosthesis in diseased knee surgically to make it function normally.
+The main reason behind replacing any arthritic joint with an artificial joint is to stop the bones from rubbing against each other and causing pain.
 Replacing the painful arthritic joint with an artificial joint gives the bones new surfaces, which move smoothly without causing pain.
 The goal is to help you return to your normal activities with less pain and greater freedom of movement.

 If you’re suffering from pain and loss of function in your knees, we have the resources you need to learn more about symptoms, non-surgical treatments, joint surgery options, total joint replacement (TJR), and recovery.

 The length of time spent in the hospital varies from patient to patient.
-Average length of stay for a total knee replacement is 2 to 3 days.
+The average length of stay for a total knee replacement is 2 to 3 days.

 TKR Package includes: